How do I add or edit a new bank account?

 For example, if the institution code for the Bank of Montreal was 001 and the branch transit number was 00011, then the electronic transit number would be entered as 000100011 in iTunes Connect.
 Note that payments sent to CA bank accounts with CAD currency are processed by the local clearing system, not by international wire.
 Verify with your bank that the transit number provided will allow ACH-type payments to your account.

 If your bank doesn't appear to be available on iTunes Connect, make sure you're entering the correct type of bank code.
-Some countries/regions have more than one type of code available.
+Some countries or regions have more than one type of code available.
 In many cases, you should enter the local clearing code instead of a SWIFT code.

 When searching for your bank, use the "contains" option from the Bank Name menu.
 This ensures the most possible matches.
 If you still can't find your bank, in most cases we can't send payments to that bank.